What is post-acute withdrawal syndrome (PAWS)?

 When does it start and how long does it last?

 Acute alcohol withdrawal can last from a few days to a week.
-PAWS begins after this.
+Post-acute withdrawal syndrome begins after this.
 Based on the amount of alcohol you used, PAWS can last for weeks to months.
 Longer and heavier use of alcohol can cause more severe PAWS symptoms that can last even longer.

 What are the symptoms of PAWS?

 Having a hard time sleeping, strange dreams, and changes in sleep patterns

 Memory problems that make it hard to learn new things